Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: More Experiment Results on Generated Dataset

-We use the same representative instance sets as those selected in~\cite{Omni,LLR-BC}.
-Tables~\ref{tab:cvrplib} and~\ref{tab:tsplib} report detailed test performance on CVRPLIB and TSPLIB instances, respectively.
+We use the same representative instance sets as those selected in~\cite{LLR-BC,Omni} from CVRPLIB and TSPLIB.
+We test the solver obtained by learning from task order 1 of the synthetic CVRP and TSP dataset on CVRPLIB and TSPLIB instances, respectively.
+Tables~\ref{tab:cvrplib} and~\ref{tab:tsplib} report detailed results, respectively.
 Gaps are computed based on the reported best-known solutions.